dougludlow/ionic-instagram-demo/README.md

 Ionic Instagram API Demo App
 =====================

-A simple project demoing the Ionic Framework.
-Uses Auth0 for login and pulls in the top 20 posts from Instagram.
+A simple project demoing the [Ionic Framework](http://ionicframework.com/docs/).
+Uses [Auth0](https://auth0.com/) for login and pulls in the top 20 posts from the [Instagram API](https://www.instagram.com/developer/).

 ## Running this project